Interactive Latin Texts

 Tacitus, Annals XIV

 The end of Agrippina's influence is marked by betrayal and ruthless calculation.
 As Nero consolidates his power, a deadly confrontation with his mother becomes inevitable.
-Tacitus portrays a chilling moment where ambition and family ties collide, altering the course of Rome's imperial future.
+Tacitus portrays a chilling moment where ambition and family ties collide.

 1 2 3 4 5 6 7 8 9 10 11 12 13